 Predicting the long-term effects of birth asphyxia based on location of brain damage

 The extent and location of the brain damage can help doctors predict the long-term effects of birth asphyxia, as well as what types of lasting problems the child may have.
-Listed below are areas of the brain, and summaries of which bodily functions these areas help control.
+Listed below are areas of the brain that may be injured, and summaries of which bodily functions these areas help control.
 The three major parts of the brain are the cerebrum, cerebellum, and brain stem, all of which contain both gray and white matter.

 The largest part of the brain, the cerebrum, contains nerve centers that control movement, reasoning, memory, perception, and judgment (7).
 The surface of the cerebrum is called the cerebral cortex, which helps to coordinate motor and sensory information (8).
 The cerebrum has four lobes, each of which plays an important role in brain function.

 Frontal lobes of the cerebrum